 Marine Remotely Operated Vehicles We know surprising little about our oceans.
 In fact, we know more about our own moon then we do our oceans!
-Marine ROVs are the most advance way scientists are exploring our oceans today.
-After a brief explanation of what ROVs are, their applications, and some of the discoveries they've made, students get to play.
-Broken up into teams to compete against fellow classmates, we'll see who will be the best driver and overall team.
+Marine Remotely Operated Vehicles or ROVs are the most advance way scientists are exploring our oceans today.
+After a brief explanation of what ROVs are, their applications, and some of the discoveries they've made, students get to play with ROVs!
+Students are broken up into teams to compete against fellow classmates to see who the best driver is and determine the best overall team.
+Groups quickly discover driving an ROV is difficult by yourself.
 Invasive Species of South Florida Florida is a hotspot for invasive species.
 The most popular case of invasion for the Florida Keys is Lionfish.
-Local staff explain about invasive species while exploring some of the more common cases in Florida.
+Pigeon Key staff explain the difference between non-native and invasive species while exploring some of the more common cases in Florida.
 We then focus on Lionfish and why this particular invader is such a problem.
-Schools can choose from 3 main activities: a Lionfish spotting snorkel, a field game, or a Lionfish feeding.
-Marine Debris Marine Debris examines the overwhelming presence of unnatural items or trash in our oceans.
+The hands-on portion of this program can vary.
+Schools can choose from 3 main activities or come up with one of their own: a Lionfish snorkel to look for them (yes, we get quite a few around Pigeon Key), a field game, or if we have a Lionfish in our fish tanks, a Lionfish feeding to demonstrate just how gluttonous these creatures truly can be!
+Marine Debris One of the most important issues in the coming years for our oceans, Marine Debris examines the overwhelming presence of unnatural items or trash in our oceans.
 It was recently stated there is now more trash in our oceans than fish.
-This issue is something Pigeon Key sees first hand as different items wash up on shore.
-Students are taught
+This issue is something Pigeon Key sees first hand as different items wash up on our shore.
+Students are taught about the different types of marine debris, common causes and most importantly, what they can do to help.
+After, students are asked to perform an island stewardship by collecting trash.
+It is amazing what students find from old boots, to fishing buoys, to even baby clothes!
+Pigeon Key staff turn it into a competition to see which group can collect the most trash and most unique piece.